lockss/lockss-rtd-manual/docs/index.rst

    The LOCKSS 2.0-alpha3 release is a technology preview which we are excited to share with the community for testing purposes.
 It is not yet possible to convert from a classic LOCKSS system (e.g. version 1.74.10) to a LOCKSS 2.0 system.
 To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha3 release on a test machine and `providing us with your feedback <Contact Us>`_.

 I have a LOCKSS system running 2.0-alpha2.
 Can I upgrade to LOCKSS 2.0-alpha3?
    Yes.
-You are welcome to wipe your testing data from LOCKSO 2.0-alpha2 and start from scratch, but there is an `upgrade path <Upgrade>`_ from LOCKSS 2.0-alpha2.
+You are welcome to wipe your testing data from LOCKSS 2.0-alpha2 and start from scratch, but there is an `upgrade path <Upgrade>`_ from LOCKSS 2.0-alpha2.

 Can I use my own PostgreSQL database?
    Yes, you can run the included PostgreSQL database, or configure it to use your local or institutional PostgreSQL database.